Cartoonist arrest revives free-speech debate in India

 Last month, the government of Prime Minister Manmohan Singh temporarily blocked access to a number of Twitter accounts including several spoof accounts imitating the prime minister.
 The government has also responded angrily to articles by the foreign media criticising Singh's record on tackling corruption.

-In April, police arrested professor Ambikesh Mahapatra in Kolkata for allegedly sharing by email cartoons that ridiculed Mamata Banerjee, the chief minister of West Bengal state.
+In April, police arrested professor Ambikesh Mahapatra in the eastern city of Kolkata for allegedly sharing by email cartoons that ridiculed Mamata Banerjee, the chief minister of West Bengal state.
 Mahapatra was later released.